 Haringey has recently introduced a new way of completing the child’s profile and has seen a number of profiles written by children and young people.
 This is always validated by the social work practitioner and now forms part of the referral process.
 We ask children and young people to describe themselves through the eyes of their best friend so that we can pick up “key constructs” about how they see their world through their own eyes.
 This then enables the social workers to capture their strengths and aspirations which can easily be built upon to improve each child’s confidence and self-esteem.
 Including the child in this process is paramount to its success as it gives them ownership as opposed a set of instructions but also allows for learning about how effective solutions, derived by themselves can actually help.

-In the previous six months, Haringey has made 11 placements into fostering and reunification and so far, has not experienced a single placement breakdown.
+Haringey has transitioned 20 children from children's homes into fostering and reunification and, so far, there has not been a single breakdown.
 Much of this can be attributed to involving the child, the fostering agency and foster carers in the planning of each placement.
 Haringey has also ensured that each partner is involved following successful matching, before any placement is made and has included CAMHS, SEN and health to ensure all information is shared with the agency and foster carer at multi agency level.
 A quote from an agency stated “the meetings are so informative, it made us feel like we know the child and have been able to find the strategies to support the placement effectively”.